Victor Ashe

 Victor Henderson Ashe II (born January 1, 1945) is an American former diplomat and politician who served as United States Ambassador to Poland.
 From 1987 to 2004, he was mayor of Knoxville, Tennessee.
-Ashe is a Republican.
-Ambassador Ashe concluded his service as Ambassador to Poland on September 26, 2009.
+A Republican, Ashe concluded his service as Ambassador to Poland on September 26, 2009.

 Early career

 Ashe was born in Knoxville, Tennessee, where he attended public school.
 He attended the Groton School in Groton, Massachusetts and subsequently the Hotchkiss School in Lakeville, Connecticut.
 He graduated from Yale University in 1967 with a BA in history.
 At Yale, Ashe was a member of the Skull and Bones society, as was George W. Bush.
 In 1974 he earned his Juris Doctor degree from the University of Tennessee College of Law.
 Before becoming an elected official, Ashe worked as an intern for Congressman Bill Brock, and as a staff assistant for Senator Howard Baker.

 In 1968 Ashe was elected to the Tennessee House of Representatives; he was only 23 years old at the time.
 Significantly, during that time he championed passage of the 26th Amendment, which lowered the voting age to eighteen, and authored legislation that lowered the age of majority to eighteen as well in 1971.
 After serving three terms in the State House, Ashe won the August 1974 Republican primary for a Tennessee Senate seat representing Knox County, Tennessee.
 In a lawsuit brought by a former legislator Ashe had defeated in 1972, the Tennessee Supreme Court ruled Ashe ineligible to be the Republican nominee as he would not meet the minimum age qualification of 30 on the day of the general election in November.
 The Knox County GOP then nominated his mother, Martha Ashe, to replace him as the nominee.
 She was elected by the voters with the promise to resign in January 1975 when Ashe turned 30.
 Upon her resignation the Knox County Commission appointed Victor Ashe to replace her; he was later elected to the position and served for nine years.

 From 1967 to 1973, during the Vietnam War, Ashe was a member of the United States Marine Corps Air Reserves.
 He was also the Executive Director of the Americans Outdoors Commission from 1985 until 1987.

 He ran unsuccessfully for the U.S. Senate in 1984 against future Vice President Al Gore.